 These filters have been around for some time.
 They utilize granular activated carbon as a filtration method.
 What’s not so cool is that you get a lot of carbon fines.
 The water might even turn black for a while.

 However, these filters have received significant improvements over the years and now the extruded carbon block filters will not let any media infiltrate your drinking water.
 The larger filters of this type (typically the 4.5 x 20-inch ones) weigh about 7 pounds.
 That’s how you can determine their quality because most foreign-made units weigh just 3-4 pounds which is insufficient.

 There is one more sub-type here which deserves just a little focus as well.
-It’s the media filters which use various substances for filtration.
+It’s the media filters that use various substances for filtration.
 Some might have resin in there, others – coconut shell.
 What you have to look for here is the craftsmanship.
 You want sonic-welded media filters because otherwise you will see particles in your water and that’s a big “no-no”.

 The New Boys In The Block